Chocolive24/Chocolive24.github.io/src/content/project/8_ball_pool_game.md

 - The basics of network programming.
   - sending and receiving packets.
   - making and handling HTTP requests using FastAPI (in python) and SFML (in C++).
-  - The theoretical basis of network layers
+  - The theoretical basis of network layers.
 - Creating my own network protocol for gameplay.
 - Implementing a simple lobby system.
 - Using a SQL database through an Object-Relational Mapper (ORM).